check-spelling/check-spelling-docs/Event-descriptions.md

 - Switch to an enterprise plan (?)
 - Remove `use_sarif`
-- If you have a use for the sarif output beyond GitHub's handling, please file a bug describing your use case -- it's possible to adjust the code to handle this case, but this wasn't supported in the initial implementation, so you are here.
+- If you have a use for the SARIF output beyond GitHub's handling, please file a bug describing your use case -- it's possible to adjust the code to handle this case, but this wasn't supported in the initial implementation, so you are here.

 ## `use_sarif` and `act`